bastihilger/nova-tiptap/Readme.md

 ## `|` and `br`

-You can use `|` to define a vetical line between two buttons, and you can use `br` to define a hard break after a button.
+You can use `|` to define a vertical line between two buttons, and you can use `br` to define a hard break after a button.

 ## Headings and `headingLevels`